jonathanmorgan/context_text/README.md

             (sudo) service apache2 restart

-- Update your django project's wsgi.py file to reflect your Python environment (`<path_to_django_project_parent>/research/wsgi.py`):
+- Update your django project's `wsgi.py` file to reflect your Python environment:

+    - NOTE: the `wsgi.py` file lives in your django project's configuration folder.
+This folder sits inside the project folder, and is named the same as the project folder.
+So, if you followed the example above and named your django project "research", your wsgi.py file will be at path `<path_to_django_project_parent>/research/research/wsgi.py`.
-    - Add a line that adds your project's directory to the python path:
+    - In `wsgi.py`, add a line that adds your project's directory to the python path:

+        - add an import of the `sys` package to the imports at the top:

+                import sys

+        - Add, just after the imports, add the project directory to the PYTHONPATH:

                 # Add the app's directory to the PYTHONPATH
                 sys.path.append( '<path_to_django_project_parent>/research' )

+            WHERE:

+            - `<path_to_django_project_parent>` is the path of the folder where you used the `django-admin.py startproject research` command to create your django project.

     - If you are using virtualenv:

-        - import the `site` packge:
+        - import the `site` package in the imports at the top:

                 import site

-        - Add the `site-packages` of the desired virtualenv:
+        - Just after the code where you added your project's path to the PYTHONPATH, add the `site-packages` of the desired virtualenv:

                 # Add the site-packages of the desired virtualenv
-                site.addsitedir( '<.virtualenvs_parent_dir>/.virtualenvs/sourcenet/local/lib/python2.7/site-packages' )
+                site.addsitedir( '<.virtualenvs_parent_dir>/.virtualenvs/<virtualenv_name>/local/lib/python2.7/site-packages' )

+            WHERE:

+            - `<.virtualenvs_parent_dir>` is your operating system user's home folder, inside which virtualenvwrapper creates a `.virtualenvs` folder.
+            - `<virtualenv_name>` is the name of the virtualenv you created for sourcenet.

-        - Activate your virtualenv:
+        - Then, just after the line where the `DJANGO_SETTINGS_MODULE` environment variable is set, activate your virtualenv:

                 # Activate your virtualenv
-                activate_env = os.path.expanduser( "<.virtualenvs_parent_dir>/.virtualenvs/sourcenet/bin/activate_this.py" )
+                activate_env = os.path.expanduser( "<.virtualenvs_parent_dir>/.virtualenvs/<virtualenv_name>/bin/activate_this.py" )
                 execfile( activate_env, dict( __file__ = activate_env ) )

+            WHERE (again):

+            - `<.virtualenvs_parent_dir>` is your operating system user's home folder, inside which virtualenvwrapper creates a `.virtualenvs` folder.
+            - `<virtualenv_name>` is the name of the virtualenv you created for sourcenet.

-        - here's how it all should look:
+        - assuming you named your virtualenv "sourcenet" and your django project "research", here's how it all should look:

                 """
                 WSGI config for research project.